13 Sentinels: Aegis Rim: Plot

 Some key plot threads are scattered through each character's narrative.
-Ida, an earlier version of Amuguchi, seeks to perpetuate the loops in an attempt to restore an earlier version of his lover Kisaragi, who exists in the current world as Inaba.
+Ida, an earlier version of Amiguchi, seeks to perpetuate the loops in an attempt to restore an earlier version of his lover Kisaragi, who exists in the current world as Inaba.
 He loses hope and is killed after learning that Sector 0 will be erased in the next reset.
 Juro Izumi, the original version of Kurabe, uses extreme measures to change events and is dubbed Prisoner 426, going on to use the avatars of Aiba, Fluffy and Shiba to further his plans and ending up directly aiding the thirteen pilots.
 The current Morimura—a former associate and lover of Izumi—is determined to trigger Operation Aegis, which will cut off Universal Control from the Deimos while trapping them in the ruined simulation.
 She is killed by the preserved personality of the original Chihiro Morimura, who exists in the avatar of Miura's sister.
 Initially pessimistic of their chances, she is persuaded by Gouto to aid them.
 Fuyusaka is revealed to be another avatar of Morimura.
 Minami, Takamiya, Kisaragi, Ogata and Miura cross paths repeatedly and end up discovering several aspects of the backstory through travels to different sectors.
 In Hijiyama's route, it is revealed that the originals in the space colony eventually descended into violence over resource disputes.

 Each arc concludes with the protagonist joining the final battle.
 When the Deimos arrive, the 13 pilots band together to fight them, with remote assistance from Inaba and Chihiro.
 The pilots fend the Deimos off long enough for Inaba to contact Universal Control and shut down the simulation, allowing the pilots, together with Okino and Tamao, to awaken from their hibernation pods in the real world.
 Five years later, the pilots have formed families with their loved ones on the new planet.
 They restore the simulation and all its inhabitants, and plan to use the pods to create bodies for the AI humans so they can all live in the real world.
 Inaba and Ida plan to live in Universal Control, while Izumi and Morimura are reunited in the simulation.
 A secret cutscene shows self-replicating machines sent into space by Project Ark have colonized at least one other planet, where the game's events are repeating with some differences.